 Utter added depth on the line in 2013, but did not play in a game.

 Before Nebraska (Papillion-La Vista HS)

-Utter joined Nebraska as a walk-on after helping Papillion-LaVista High School reach the semifinals of the Class A state championships as a senior in 2011.
-Utter was a mainstay on both sides of the line of scrimmage, totaling 40 tackles and two sacks to earn him a spot on the Lincoln Journal Star Super State second team as a senior.
+Utter helped Papillion-La Vista High School reach the semifinals of the Class A state playoffs as a senior in 2011.
+Utter played on both lines, totaling 40 tackles and two sacks to earn a spot on the Lincoln Journal Star Super State second team as a senior.
 On offense, Utter helped the Monarchs average more than 38 points and 258 passing yards per game.